 When someone looks at you, they should be able to gain confidence; they should be inspired to be more than they are.
 But how do you know if you have the presence to even influence another?
+Here are some of the elements that make up a leadership presence.
 7 Habits.
 Group Development.
 Using the Class Group Groups take time to develop.

 The container for the “U-process dive” is essential – DIAMOND LEADERSHIP.
 Why do I strongly believe that before starting any “U-process dive” we need to create impeccable container?

 At the very beginning, I want to point out that this writing comes purely from our experience and practices in the real world.
 At knowing-circles we liberate creativity and innovation in people and organizations by choreographing (our word for designing) transformative journeys, using the methodologies such as “U-theory”, the Diamond Approach and the generative dialogues models described by David Bohm, Bill Isaacs and Nick Udal.
 For simplicity, in the rest of the text, I will use the term “U-proces dive” every time I refer to these processes.
 Leadership lessons from the Royal Navy - McKinsey Quarterly - Organization - Strategic Organization.

 Britain’s Royal Navy is a disciplined command-and-control organization that moves across 140 million square miles of the world’s oceans.